 There are no hotels in Royal National Park because it’s not that kind of place.

 It’s fine to stay in a city hotel but it’s about an hour away by train or car (check each walk for more details on getting there).
-If you stay in the city, Town Hall and Central stations go directly to Cronulla, meaning Darling Harbour and the city centre areas are both good.
-The Rocks and Circular Quay area will require a change of train but do offer lots of hotels across a range of budgets.
+If you stay in the city, Town Hall and Central stations go directly to Cronulla, meaning Darling Harbour (see prices for Darling Harbour hotels) and the city centre areas are both good (see hotel prices in Sydney's CBD).
+The Rocks and Circular Quay area will require a change of train but do offer lots of hotels across a range of budgets (see prices for The Rocks hotels).

-Like Royal National Park, the airport is on the southern side of the city, so it’s possible to stay at an airport hotel or the Novotel at Brighton Beach after a bushwalk and before flying out of Sydney.
+Like Royal National Park, the airport is on the southern side of the city, so it’s possible to stay at an airport hotel after a bushwalk and before flying out of Sydney.
 You’ll need a car for this option.

 The ferry to Bundeena in Royal National Park makes Cronulla a worthwhile option.
-There’s a four star hotel, and serviced apartments, both overlooking the beach.
+There’s a four star hotel , and serviced apartments, both overlooking the beach (see prices for Cronulla accommodation – Rydges Cronulla, Cronulla Motor Inn and Quest Cronulla Beach).
 Cronulla also has a YHA that has some private rooms with ensuite.

 The closest you'll get is Bundeena, a village within Royal National Park.
 And in Bundeena, it's all about B&Bs (Bed and Breakfasts).
 For a real escape, try Beachhaven right on the beach.
 We've stayed at Sanctuary Bundeena which is run by keen walkers and has a very comfy bed.

-Across the Hacking River, Cronulla SeaBreeze is also run by enthusiastic walkers (and Maria spricht deutsch), while further around the bay find a little luxury at Bellas on the Bay.
-While there are, of course, B&Bs all over Sydney, we recommend staying within Sutherland Shire for closer access to Royal – check out more Shire B&Bs.
+Across the Hacking River, Cronulla SeaBreeze is also run by enthusiastic walkers (und Maria spricht deutsch).
+While there are, of course, B&Bs all over Sydney, we recommend staying within the Sutherland Shire for closer access to Royal – check out more Shire B&Bs.

 Airbnb / House Hire